Bretton24/startup/public/notes.md

 ### Web Frameworks

 Basically combine HTML CSS and Javascript into a new file that is a hybrid of all 3.

+Remembering user authentication a lot of times has to do with using cookies.

+When creating an authentication endpoint this usually requires two service endpoints.
+One to create an authentication credential & one to login.

+There is also a getMe endpoint that returns informaton about the authenticated user.